MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 ![Worker attaching a QR code anchor to machine](media/anchor-overview.PNG "Worker attaching a QR code anchor to machine")

-It's crucial to ensure that your guide alignment is correct and as precise as possible.
-If the guide is misaligned, your instructions may show actions at incorrect locations, which can result in operator confusion or damage to parts.
+It's crucial to ensure that holograms are aligned as precise as possible.
+If holograms are misaligned, your instructions may show actions at incorrect locations, which can result in operator confusion or damage to parts.

 ## Three ways to anchor a guide